Beyond the soothing bubbles and relaxing ambiance, there’s a science that ensures your hot tub experience is not just enjoyable but also safe.

 pH: The Heartbeat of Your Hot Tub

 The significance of pH in your hot tub’s ecosystem cannot be overstated.
-With its ideal range from 7.2 to 7.8, it’s the linchpin ensuring the overall health and balance of your tub.
+Its ideal range from 7.2 to 7.8 is the linchpin ensuring your tub’s overall health and balance.

 Adjustments can be made using agents like muriatic acid, sodium bisulfate, or sodium carbonate, but always with adherence to safety guidelines.